SorinaHamidifar/titan-forge/README.md

 # Description:
 # A powerful space for crafting and refining code.
 # Dedicated to experimenting with ideas, building resilient solutions,
-# and shaing projects that stand the test of time.
+# and shabing projects that stand the test of time.
 # ================================

 # ---------- main.py ----------